trovu/trovu/docs/shortcuts/userscripts.md

 #### Install

-1. In your browser, open https://www.trovu.net/userscripts/fill-and-submit.user.js
+1. In your browser, open [https://www.trovu.net/userscripts/fill-and-submit.user.js](https://www.trovu.net/userscripts/fill-and-submit.user.js)
-2. There should be a dialog opening that offers to install the user script.
+2. If you have installed the requirements before there should be now a dialog opening offering to install the user script.
 3. Install and you are done.

 ### For shortcut editors